yahoo/fili/docs/glossary.md

 An API Filter is the API concept of a filter for particular Dimension Rows within a Dimension.
 API Filters consist of 3 components:

-- **Selector**: Selects what Dimension Rows the filter is seeking and indicates what field the filter applies to.
+- **Selector**: Selects what Dimension Rows the filter is seeking and indicates what field the filter applies to
 - **Operator**: Determines how the values in the value list are used to find the Dimension Rows
 - **Value List**: The list of values for the operator to use when selecting the dimension rows